gepolianochaves/academic-website/content/authors/admin/_index.md

 # title: 吳健雄
 ---

-Gepoliano Chaves holds a Ph.D. in Biomolecular Engineering and Bioinformatics from Universiy of California Santa Cruz, a MS in Parasitology from Universidade de São Paulo, Brazil and a BS in Biochemistry from Universidade Federal de Viçosa, Brazil.
-He is interested in understanding mechanisms in biology and the applications of Machine Learning for prognosis and progression of cancers.
+Gepoliano Chaves holds a Ph.D. in Biomolecular Engineering and Bioinformatics from Universiy of California Santa Cruz, a MS in Parasitology from Universidade de São Paulo, Brazil, and a BS in Biochemistry from Universidade Federal de Viçosa, Brazil.
+He is interested in understanding mechanisms in biology and the use of Machine Learning and Artificial Inteligence to undestand and predict prognosis and progression in the life sciences.
 {style="text-align: justify;"}